dewittpe/R-install-dependencies/README.md

 You may list multiple packages here and the n packages and dependencies will be downloaded.

+Alternatively, you could list the wanted packages in a file, say getthese.txt, and call this function thusly:

+    Rscript --vanilla build-dep-list.R getthese.txt

-The source files will be placed in a `pkg-source-files` directory.
+The source files for each package and all dependencies will be placed in a `pkg-source-files` directory.

-The R script will generate a `makefile`
+The R script will generate a `Makefile`

-After transfering the `makefile` and the `pkg-source-files` directory to the remote machine, the user need only to run [GNU make](https://www.gnu.org/software/make/) the needed packages.
+After transfering the `Makefile` and the `pkg-source-files` directory to the remote machine, the user need only to run [GNU make](https://www.gnu.org/software/make/) the needed packages.